network-unit-testing-system/nuts/README.md

 The context class is integrated into pytest fixtures (`nuts_ctx` for the `NutsContext` class,  `nornir_ctx` for the more specific `NornirNutsContext` class).
 This is then passed on to another fixture called `single_result(nornir_nuts_ctx, host)` which returns the per-host result of one test.
 The `single_result`  fixture is then injected into every test case (see example above).

-### Result of nornir's information gathering

-Before each test evaluation, another fixture checks the result of the information that has been gathered by nornir in the background: `@pytest.mark.usefixtures("check_nuts_result")` asserts that that no exception was thrown during information gathering.

 ## Development
 Nuts uses [poetry](https://python-poetry.org/) as a dependency manager.
 If you have not installed poetry, please read their [installation instructions](https://python-poetry.org/docs/#installation).